-- These information share the same nature as the one of the Connectivity Matrix (see Section 2.1.1), - These information are relatively static, changing only when the switching fabric of the node is changing (either failure or upgrade), - When a given node contains multiple Resource Pools, it is not unlikely that some of them share list of either ingress or egress links of the nodes to which they can be connected; hence it can be more efficient to gather the accessibility information related to every Resource Pool inside a single entity, instead of having a specific entity for each pool.
+- These information share the same nature as the one of the Connectivity Matrix, - These information are relatively static, changing only when the switching fabric of the node is changing (either failure or upgrade),

 Hence, the accessibility information of every Resource Pool are embedded together inside the node own's Connectivity Matrix.
 The solution used to do that consists in using both Local Link Identifiers and Resource Pool Identifiers inside the Link Sets of the Connectivity Matrix.
-To keep unchanged the definition of the Link

-Set, 32 bits unnumbered IDs for the Resource Pool are needed (see Section 2.2.4).
+To keep unchanged the definition of the Link Set, 32 bits unnumbered IDs for the Resource Pool are needed (see Section 2.2.4).
 Thanks to this in the context of a node, the Connectivity Matrix is then providing associations between: